 Classifying your new hire as an employee or an independent contractor is an important first step in the onboarding process.
 Employers that misclassify their workers—whether by-accident or with malign-intent—can face financial penalties and other legal ramifications.
 For this reason, it’s crucial that employers understand the difference between an employee and an independent contractor.

-Is my New Worker an Employee or an Independent Contractor?
+Employee or an Independent Contractor?

 When defining the term independent contractor, the key work to consider is independent.
 The independent contractor is their own discrete business entity.
 This is in-contrast to company employees, who are not an independent business, but rather workers within a company that operate as a part of that business.